Entropy-stable positivity-preserving DG schemes for Boltzmann-Poisson models of collisional electronic transport along

 where the notation for the measure of the elements is

 Another possible way to guarantee positivity for $II$ is by considering the collision term as a whole.
-The difference between the gain minus the loss integrals will give us a smaller source term overall, and therefore a more relaxed CFL condition for $\Delta t^n $.
-We have that
+The difference between the gain and loss integrals will give us a smaller source term, and therefore a more relaxed CFL condition for $\Delta t^n $.
+We have

-We will treat then the cell average of the collision term, the gain minus loss term, as a whole, considering it a source term, and we will apply the same techniques for positivity preserving DG schemes for transport equations with source terms.
-We have then that